comanezz/online-banking/README.md

 #### User Stories:

-- As a new visitor, I want to learn about the feature of Online Banking.
+- As a new visitor, I want to learn about the features of Online Banking.
 - As a new visitor, I want to see where the offices are located.
 - As a new visitor, I want to contact Online Banking.
 - As a new visitor, I want to sign up to get updated.